cardano-foundation/CIPs/CIP-0030/README.md

 ##### Draft or Experimental Extensions

-Extensions that are draft, in development or prototyped should not use official "cip" numbering.
+Extensions that are draft, in development, or prototyped should not use official "cip" numbering.

 They should instead be referred to as "x-cip" and the number can be arbitrary and should not be expected to be unique.
 "x-cip" numbers should NOT be used which overlap official CIP or draft CIP assignments unless they are the draft extension for the respective CIP.